 - Are there so many others with your name that it’s hard to find anything about yourself?

 - Has anyone with the same name as you been involved in criminal or other objectionable activities?

 Now, pretend you’re someone who has identified you as a potential candidate for a job at one of your target companies, and they’re Googling your name:

 - How do you think they’ll react to your digital dirt?
 They’ll most likely forget about you and move on to the next candidate.

 - Will they have a hard time distinguishing you from others with the same name?
 They probably won’t take the time to figure out which results apply to you.

 - How many pages of search results do they have to go through to find anything about you?
 If they find little (or nothing) of substance, they’ll think you’re out of date with the digital age.

-- Will they mistake you for someone with the same name who has a less than stellar online presence?
+- Will they mistake you for someone with the same name who has done bad things?
 They probably won’t take the time to verify whether that’s you or someone else, and they’ll move on to the next candidate.

 If you have a common name, you need to clearly distinguish yourself online among the sea of same-named people.